 UPCOMING EVENTS: (contact info at bottom of page)

-DBZ, Garden volunteers are welcome any time.
+DBZ Garden volunteers are welcome.
 Please call ahead to let us know your plans.

-DAI BOSATSU ZENDO EVENTS: To make a reservation or for more information, call Dai Bosatsu Zendo at (845) 439-4566 or e-mail email@example.com.
+DAI BOSATSU ZENDO EVENTS: To make a reservation or for more information, call Dai Bosatsu Zendo at (845) 439-4566 or e-mail the office.

 Office hours: Tues - Sat, 9am to 4:30pm; Sunday, 9am to 12pm.

 Saturdays 9:30-11:30: Morning Service, zazen, temple cleaning, informal tea

 Tuesdays 7-9: Tai chi class and zazen.

 Thursdays 6:45-9: Intro to Zen Meditation class and zazen